 SMMT Day, 2017 - Millbrook Testing Facility

-Over the years, the SMMT day at Millbrook has quickly established itself as TML's event of the year, with over a hundred cars, from 35 manufacturers, to choose from, it’s easy to see why.
-Then of course, there are the 5 routes: the famed hill route, high speed oval, city route, off-road route and of course the road route that takes you out of Millbrook and around local villages.
+Over the years, the SMMT day at Millbrook has quickly established itself as TML's event of the year, with over a hundred cars from 35 manufactures to choose from, it’s easy to see why.
+Then of course there’s 5 routes to choose from, from the famed hill route, high speed oval, city route, off-road route and of course the road route that takes you out of Millbrook and around local villages.
 As I've described it previously, it's like speed dating, only with cars, and you get to try them out, if you want to!

 When details of the 2017 event arrived I went through the list of cars that I wanted to drive and marked them with a highlighter.
 However, once I'd tallied them all up, the list came to 22 cars, and at 20 minutes per car, that's 7-1/2 hours of driving.
 That wasn’t going to happen so I would have to be ruthless.

 I’ve been looking forward to getting my hands on one of these since I first saw the press photos last year.
-There were 2 versions to try out, the manual 1.2ltr PureTech 130 petrol, and the auto 2ltr BlueHDi 180 diesel, for my first drive I opted for the former.
+There were 2 versions to try out today, the manual 1.2ltr PureTech 130 petrol and the auto 2ltr BlueHDi 180 diesel, for my first drive I opted for the former.

-Acknowledging my moans, Mason, Peugeot’s media guru suggested I try the automatic version as not only does it have just the 2 pedals, but the auto gear stick suits the interior far better and by-jove he was right!
+Acknowledging my moans, Mason, Peugeot’s PR guru suggested I try the automatic version as not only does it have just the 2 pedals, but auto lever suits the interior, and by-jove he was right!
 Driving the auto around the hill route was fun, there was a little wallowing, but that’s the nature of the road.
-The auto box worked well with the 2ltr diesel, and I’m looking forward to spending a week with one to see how it copes on the daily commute and longer journeys.
+The auto ‘box worked well with the 2ltr diesel and I’m looking forward to spending a week with one to see how it copes on the daily commute and longer journeys.
 Unfortunately Peugeot aren’t giving the 3008 a 4wd system, though on certain models it does have their remarkable Grip Control.

 Another vehicle that I read about last year was Mercedes’ Marco Polo camper van.
-Based on the V-Class, it has a fully equipped kitchenette with a two gas hobs, a fridge, a sink, a luxury couch that extends into a bed and a another bed within the easy-up electric pop-up roof.
+Based on the V-Class has a fully equipped kitchenette with a two gas hobs, a fridge, a sink, a luxury couch that extends into a bed, and a another bed within the easy-up electric pop-up roof.
 There’s even a camping table and chairs stowed in the luggage compartment so you can enjoy the great outdoors.

-As you would expect from Mercedes, it’s packed with loads of safety features that help you stay alert at the wheel, including a Garmin Map Pilot navigation and a self-guided parking system that manoeuvres it into parking spaces with minimal effort.
+As you would expect from Mercedes, it’s packed with a load of safety features that helps you stay alert at the wheel including a Garmin Map Pilot navigation to a self-guided parking system that maneuvers it into parking spaces with minimal effort.